Exceptional Dehn surgery on the minimally twisted five-chain link: Main results

 This implies in particular that the above-chosen ordering of the components of $\partial M$ is irrelevant.
 To generate the full action of $\permu_5$ on $\Phi^5$ it is now sufficient to add the action on slopes of a symmetry that switches two boundary components leaving the other three invariant.
 Using SnapPy one sees that one such map is as follows:

+This is an orientation-reversing isometry.
 Note that the action on slopes on the invariant components is a non-trivial one; moreover any of the slopes in the argument of the map is allowed to be $\emptyset$, in which case there is a corresponding $\emptyset$ slope in the value.